intersystems/multi-model-exercise/README.md

 	Atelier allows you to edit InterSystems IRIS classes directly so that you can customize how they behave.
 When you ran `createSchema.py` earlier, InterSystems IRIS automatically created an ObjectScript class that represents that table.
 We will need to modify this class to enable it to receive JSON data.

 2. In the Atelier perspective, navigate to the **Server Explorer** and select the green 'plus' sign to create a new server.
-Name it and supply it with the server, port, and login info supplied with your learning lab.
+Name it and supply it with the server, port, and login info supplied with your sandbox.
 Note that you must supply the webserver port (typically 52773) rather than the superserver port you provided for the ODBC connection above.
-If you are using the learning lab, you can find this information in the “external IDE” url and port.
+If you are using the sandbox, you can find this information in the “external IDE” url and port.

 8. Switch to the **Atelier Explorer** and create a project in Atelier to store a local copy of your Demo.Employee class so that you can edit it.